muskanmanav16/disgenet/README.md

 1. Create 'disgenet' db
 2. Add 5 tables in this disgenet db
-3. Downloads the disgenet data from ftp server
+3. Downloads the disgenet data from http server
 4. Imports the downloaded data into the disgenet tables